What is the Azure Face API?

 The Azure Face API is a cognitive service that provides algorithms for detecting, recognizing, and analyzing human faces in images.
 The ability to process human face information is important in many different software scenarios, such as security, natural user interface, image content analysis and management, mobile apps, and robotics.

 The Face API provides several different functions, each outlined in the following sections.
-Read on to learn more about each one and determine if it suits your needs.
+Read on to learn more about each.

 The Face API can detect human faces in an image and return the rectangle coordinates of their locations.
-Optionally, face detection can extract a series of face-related attributes such as pose, gender, age, head pose, facial hair, and glasses.
+Optionally, face detection can extract a series of face-related attributes such as pose, head pose, gender, age, emotion, facial hair, and glasses.

 The Verify API performs an authentication against two detected faces or from one detected face to one person object.
 Practically, it evaluates whether two faces belong to the same person.
 This is potentially useful in security scenarios.
 For more information, see the Verify API.